 9.8 Limitations of Liability

-If the CA has issued and managed the Certificate in compliance with this Policy and its Certification Practice Statement, the CA may disclaim liability to relying parties or any other third parties for any losses suffered as a result of use or reliance on such Certificate beyond those specified in this CPS.
+If the CA has issued and managed the certificate in compliance with the CP and this CPS, the CA may disclaim liability to Relying Parties or any other third parties for any losses suffered as a result of use or reliance on such certificate beyond those specified in this CPS.

-If the CA has not issued or managed the Certificate in compliance with applicable requirements and its Certification Practice Statement, the CA may seek to limit its liability to network participants, regardless of the cause of action or legal theory involved, for any and all claims, losses or damages suffered as a result of the use or reliance on such Certificate by any appropriate means that the CA desires.
+If the CA has not issued or managed the certificate in compliance with applicable requirements and its CPS, the CA may seek to limit its liability to Network Participants, regardless of the cause of action or legal theory involved, for any and all claims, losses or damages suffered as a result of the use or reliance on such certificate by any appropriate means that the CA desires.

 9.10 Term and Termination

 The CA shall establish appropriate procedures for communications with the Corda Network Foundation to ensure that this CPS complies with the CP via contracts or memoranda of agreement as applicable.

 For all other communications, there is no stipulation.